-Runoff is water from rainfall, snowmelt, irrigation, and other sources that flows over the ground surface where it can cause erosion.
-Runoff flowing over a coastal bank, dune, or beach can exacerbate other coastal erosion problems.
-Runoff-control methods reduce the quantity and speed of water flow and changes its direction to reduce erosion.
+Fact Sheet 2 discusses how runoff—water from rainfall, irrigation, and other sources that flows over the ground surface—can exacerbate coastal erosion problems.
+Runoff-control methods reduce the quantity and speed of water flow and change its direction to reduce erosion.

 - PDF Version of Fact Sheet 2 (1 MB)

 - Cost Comparison Chart (PDF, 99 KB) - Compares relative costs of shoreline stabilization options.

 - Fact Sheet 2 on Classic Site - This HTML version with all text, figures, and photos is available through the Internet Archive Wayback Machine, which may take a while to load.
 If the page does not display correctly, please hit the back button on your browser and try the link again.